Skip to Main Content

 You are responsible for reading and understanding the DCS Academic Integrity Policy.
 Read the overview as well as the specific policies for exams.
 Instances of cheating will be punished by a zero grade, a failing grade for the course, and/or referral to your dean, at the discretion of the course staff.

 All assignments and exams are individual but we encourage collaboration with course staff and classmates.
 However, you must be careful how you collaborate.
-Use the guidelines bellow for reference:

 Course staff Classmates Other people AI Chatbots